Many or all companies we feature compensate us. Compensation and editorial

 What if I can’t repay my reverse mortgage?

 If you’re unable to repay your reverse mortgage, certain protections exist.
 The reverse mortgage is a non-recourse loan, meaning the lender’s recovery is limited to the home’s value.
 Your retirement accounts, income, or other assets are shielded.
-If the sale of the home isn’t enough to repay the loan, the lender absorbs the difference.
+If the home sale isn’t enough to repay the loan, the lender absorbs the difference.

 Do you have to make monthly payments on a reverse mortgage?